tc39/proposal-weakrefs/README.md

 The proposed specification allows conforming implementations to skip calling finalization callbacks for any reason or no reason.
 Some reasons why many JS environments and implementations may omit finalization callbacks:
 - If the program shuts down (e.g., process exit, closing a tab, navigating away from a page), finalization callbacks typically don't run on the way out.
 (Discussion: [#125](https://github.com/tc39/proposal-weakrefs/issues/125))
-- If the FinalizationGroup becomes "dead" (basically, unreachable), then finalization callbacks registered against it might not run.
+- If the FinalizationRegistry becomes "dead" (basically, unreachable), then finalization callbacks registered against it might not run.
 (Discussion: [#66](https://github.com/tc39/proposal-weakrefs/issues/66))

 All that said, sometimes finalizers are the right answer to a problem.
 The following examples show a few important problems that would be difficult to solve without finalizers.

 ### Locating and responding to external resource leaks

 Finalizers can locate external resource leaks.
 For example, if an open file is garbage collected, the underlying operating system resource could be leaked.
 Although the OS will likely free the resources when the process exits, this sort of leak could make long-running processes eventually exhaust the number of file handles available.
-To catch these bugs, a `FinalizationGroup` can be used to log the existence of file objects which are garbage collected before being closed.
+To catch these bugs, a `FinalizationRegistry` can be used to log the existence of file objects which are garbage collected before being closed.

-The `FinalizationGroup` class represents a group of objects registered with a common finalizer callback.
+The `FinalizationRegistry` class represents a group of objects registered with a common finalizer callback.
 This construct can be used to inform the developer about the never-closed files.

 ```js
 class FileStream {